trans-travel/trans-travel/notes/usa-general.md

 provoking language.
 Police often side with the right wing extremists when violence occurs.

+In addition, the federal government recently pardoned the January 6, 2021 insurrectionists.
+This includes known neo-Nazis, white supremacists, and religious extremists.

 The USA has recently taken action against long-standing civil rights laws in the nation, including revoking a 1965 executive order banning some government discrimination (including in areas such as race).
 The